WillHanighen/CottageLauncher/README.md

 A modern, clean Minecraft launcher with Modrinth integration.
 Backend is FastAPI (HTMX + Tailwind UI), with an Electron desktop wrapper for a native-like experience.

+## WARNING: THIS PROJECT WAS BUILT AND TESTED ON LINUX ONLY AND IS NOT DESIGNED FOR USE ON WINDOWS OR MACOS

+### it is unlikely this project will funciton on Windows and *may* work on Mac, but do not count on it

 ## Features

 - **Modpack install (.mrpack)** via Modrinth API